-Kittyhawk is a one-stop shop for flying, logging, and coordinating UAV operations.
+Aloft (formerly Kittyhawk) is a one-stop-shop for flying, logging, and coordinating UAV operations.
 They have a strong focus on providing value for their pilots, which manifests in the usability of their platform and the fact that they allow for unlimited logging of hours.

 Matternet is a UAV manufacturer that builds world-class flying vehicles and intelligent software.
 They developed the Matternet One, the first smart drone made exclusively for transportation.
 In 2016 Matternet partnered with Mercedes-Benz “to create the integrated delivery solution that will transform how people receive lightweight goods on demand.”

 Parrot makes some of the best drones on the market.
-Their Bebop drone is always a favorite in lists around the web, and the 2.0 version is even more robust than the original, with a 25 minute battery life and powerful motors for flight in greater altitudes.
+Their Bebop drone is always a favorite in lists around the web, and the 2.0 version is even more robust than the original, with 25-minute battery life and powerful motors for flight in greater altitudes.
 Parrot also designs, develops, and markets consumer products for smartphones and tablets other than consumer UAVs and drones.